fermisurfaces/IFermi/paper.md

 under the same contract.
 We would like to acknowledge additional suggestions and code contributions from Matthew Horton and Mariano Forti.
+We would like to acknowledge many fruitful discussions with Katherine Inzani.

 # References